r-Techsupport/rTS_Wiki/docs/disks/dislocker.md

 ![mount-points.png](/assets/Dislocker/ScreenShot2.png)

 ## Get the partition name
 To decrypt the Windows partition we need to get the name of the partition.
-To get the name there is another program on the Linux Live session called Gparted.
+To get the name there is another program on the Linux Live session, GParted.
 We can use this tool to get the name of the partition we need.

 ![Device-name.png](/assets/Dislocker/ScreenShot3.png)

 *This is just an exmaple, your partition name will be different*

 ## Decrypt the partition and mount it
-*If you have the BitLocker password*, use this dislocker command and replace <partition_name> and <password> with your actual values.
+*If you have the BitLocker password*, use this command, replacing `<partition_name>` and `<password>` with your actual values.

 ```
 sudo dislocker <partition_name> -u<password> -- /media/decrypt
 ```

-*If you only have the recovery password*, us this dislocker and replace <partition_name> and <password> with your actual values.
+*If you only have the recovery password*, use this command, replacing `<partition_name>` and `<password>` with your actual values.

 ```
 sudo dislocker <partition_name> -p<recovery_password> -- /media/decrypt
 ```

-*There is no spaces before the password.*
+*There are no spaces before the password.*

-After decrypting the file, now is the time to mount it that way it is accessable.
+After decrypting the file, we mount it that way it is accessible.
 To do that we enter the following command:

 ```
 sudo mount -o loop /media/decrypt/dislocker-file /media/windows-mount